jharwell/sierra/docs/src/tutorials/plugins/devguide.rst

    SPDX-License-Identifier:  MIT

-.. _plugins/devguide:
+.. _tutorials/plugins/devguide:

 ========================
 Plugin Development Guide
 ========================

-The page details some general guidelines that all SIERRA plugins should follow for maximum compatibility and usability, as well as tutorials for developing plugins common to all types.
+This is the landing page for SIERRA plugin development.
+It details some general guidelines that all SIERRA plugins should follow for maximum compatibility and usability, and ends with links to tutorials for each plugin type.

 Naming
 ======